powersync-ja/powersync-js/packages/powersync-op-sqlite/README.md

 # PowerSync SDK for React Native

-_[PowerSync](https://www.powersync.com) is a Postgres-SQLite sync layer, which helps developers to create local-first real-time reactive apps that work seamlessly both online and offline._

-This package (`packages/react-native`) is the PowerSync SDK for React Native clients.
+_[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
+Syncs between SQLite on the client-side and Postgres or MongoDB on the server-side (MySQL coming soon)._

+This package (`packages/powersync-op-sqlite`) enables using OP-SQLite with PowerSync.
 It is an extension of `packages/common`.
-It connects to a PowerSync instance via HTTP streams (enabled by default) or WebSockets.

-See a summary of features [here](https://docs.powersync.co/client-sdk-references/react-native-and-expo).

 # Installation